Generic Name: gemfibrozil (jem FYE broe zil)

 To make sure gemfibrozil is safe for you, tell your doctor if you have:

 if you take a blood thinner (warfarin, Coumadin, Jantoven).

-FDA pregnancy category C. It is not known whether gemfibrozil will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether gemfibrozil will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether gemfibrozil passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while taking gemfibrozil.

 How should I take Lopid (gemfibrozil)?